brimdata/zui/docs/Remote-Workspaces.md

 ![Add Workspace window](media/Add-Workspace-window.png)

-Now the Pools in our remote Zed Lake will appear in the left panel just as we're accustomed to seeing when working with local data.
+Now the pools in our remote Zed Lake will appear in the left panel just as we're accustomed to seeing when working with local data.
 We can now enter Zed queries and perform normal workflows.

-For our Pool that was based on the imported packet capture, we'll only be able to extract flows into Wireshark via the **Packets** button if we maintain a copy of the same pcap locally and add it to the index in our local Brimcap root (see [brimcap/105](https://github.com/brimdata/brimcap/issues/105) for details).
+For our pool that was based on the imported packet capture, we'll only be able to extract flows into Wireshark via the **Packets** button if we maintain a copy of the same pcap locally and add it to the index in our local Brimcap root (see [brimcap/105](https://github.com/brimdata/brimcap/issues/105) for details).